Giodiro/kplanes_nerfstudio/README.md

 ## Installation

-1. Install [nerfstudio](https://docs.nerf.studio/en/latest/quickstart/installation.html).
+1. [Install nerfstudio](https://docs.nerf.studio/en/latest/quickstart/installation.html).
 This is `pip install nerfstudio`, but there are a few dependencies (e.g. `torch`, `tinycudann`) which may require further steps, so make sure to check their installation guide!
-2. Install k-planes nerfstudio: `pip install kplanes-nerfstudio`
+2. Install the k-planes nerfstudio integration (this repository): `pip install kplanes-nerfstudio`

 ## Included Models